Leicestershire 101-200

 is cited with the following names mentioned: Edward William Cradock, the

-Honourable Henry Arden Adderley Sherwood Dighton Browne and Edgar Lermitte
+Honourable Henry Arden Adderley Sherwood Dighton

-Coles.
-It has three signatures and
+Browne and Edgar Lermitte Coles.
+It has three signatures and seals with a

-seals with a revenue stamp.
-There are
+revenue stamp.
+There are two witness

-on the property.
 Has been folded. |

 Stapleford |